Chapter 8: Reading the Future#

 cor.test(fram_data$AGE, fram_data$SYSBP, method = "pearson")

-# Spearman's rho (for CIGPDAY — skewed)
+# Spearman's rho (for CIGPDAY — heavily skewed)

 cor.test(fram_data$CIGPDAY, fram_data$TOTCHOL, method = "spearman")